-- To supply an annotated JDK that will be compiled, see Section 30.3. - To supply an annotated JDK as a stub file, create a file jdk.astub in the checker's main source directory.
+• Write JDK annotations as stub files (partial Java source files).
+Create a file jdk.astub in the checker's main source directory.
 You can also create jdkN.astub files that contain methods or classes that only exist in certain JDK versions.
 It will be automatically used by the checker, unless the user supplies the command-line option -Aignorejdkastub.
 You can also supply .astub files in that directory for other libraries.
 You should list those other libraries in a @StubFiles annotation on the checker's main class, so that they will also be automatically used.

-31.11 Testing framework
+32.11 Testing framework